Submissions for the 2019 Festival are open January 14 – June 1, 2019.

 - Two copies of a finished book/galley/ARC/manuscript.
 Electronic submissions will not be considered; we must receive physical copies of the books.

-- A press kit with clippings, reviews, author bio, marketing plan for the submitted book, review highlights you feel are pertinent, and list of previously published titles.
+- A press kit with author bio, marketing plan for the submitted book, review highlights you feel are pertinent, and list of previously publications.
 A press kit may be submitted electronically, however, the submission is not complete and the book will not be considered unless two copies of the book are physically mailed to the Texas Book Festival office.

 - Topics which you are available to discuss.